deconf/Analytics-Insights/readme.txt

 The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection like custom dimensions and events.

-The plugin installs the latest Google Analytics tracking code.
-No matter the tracking method you choose, they are all available and customizable: Google Analytics 4 (GA4), Universal Google Analytics (analytics.js) tracking code, Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.
-Accelerated Mobile Pages (AMP) tracking with Google Analytics 4 is also available.
+The plugin installs the latest Google Analytics 4 tracking code.
+No matter the tracking method you choose, they are all available and customizable: Google Analytics 4 (GA4), Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.
+Accelerated Mobile Pages (AMP) tracking for Google Analytics 4 is also available.

 Advanced features like events tracking and custom dimensions tracking can be enabled with a switch of a button, without the need of any programming skills.

-If you need Universal Analytics (UA) and Google Analytics 4 (GA4) to both collect data at the same time, for the same website, simply enable the Dual Tracking feature.
-Google Analytics 4 tracking is also available without needing a Google Analytics 3 property.
+Old Google Analytics 3 reports are still available.
+Whenever you need to have a look at your old reports, you can switch back to Google Analytics 3 reports using the option available on <em>Analytics Insights > General Settings</em> screen.

 = Analytics Insights on Multisite =